cgbeutler/Beutler-Cook-Book/baking/AdamsBread.md

 ## Ingredients

-- one of:
-  - 🥣 bread flour `600g`
-  - 🥣 all-purpose flour `600g` and vital wheat gluten `20g`
 - 🥣 Oil `10g`
 - 🥣 sugar `30g`
 - 🥣 Salt `16g`
 - 🥣 Water `430g`
 - one of:
+  - 🥣 bread flour `600g`
+  - 🥣 all-purpose flour `600g` and vital wheat gluten `20g`
+- one of:
   - 👐 Sourdough starter `50g`
   - 🥣 Instant yeast `7g (1 packet)`
-- for more flavor
+- for more flavor:
   - 🥣 ascorbic acid `2g`
   - 🥣 nutritional yeast `4g`

-  - 🥣 pepper flakes (pizza dough) `2g`
-- for soft sandwich style
+- for soft sandwich style:
   - 🔥 large egg for egg wash `1` (or egg replacement.)
+- for pizza dough:
+  - 🥣 pepper flakes (for flavor) `2g`
+  - 🔥 spelt flour (to make it easier to move around)

 ## Instructions